rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 # 2023 Workshop MISSIoN Nanopore Bioinformatics - Day 01

-**Note**: If internet connection is slow, we can also distribute the example data via an USB stick.
+**Note**: If internet connection is slow, we can also distribute the example data via an USB stick (ask your instructor ;) ).

-We will usually start with an "Hands-on" part that will guide you through some of the content from the lectures.
+**General**: We will usually start with an "Hands-on" part that will guide you through some of the content from the lectures.
 Then, there is an "Excercise" part with more open questions.
-Lastly, there are "Bonus" questions that might require some additional knowledge and research.
+Lastly, there might be "Bonus" questions that require some additional knowledge and research.
 If you can not make it to the "Bonus", dont worry.
 The "Hands-on" and "Excercise" parts are most important and will be discussed the next day.

+**Example data**: We will work with three different example data sets to showcase different usecases.

+1) To match the _Salmonella_ Illumina data that you already analyzed, you will find corresponding nanopore data on your machines.
+You can analyze all files or pick one.
+Note that this nanopore sequencing data is already a few years old.
+2) Besides, we will use a public available _E. coli_ nanopore sample from [ENA](https://www.ebi.ac.uk/ena/browser/view/SRR12012232).
+3) Our last example data set was recently sequenced with up-to-date nanopore chemistry (R10.4.1) and includes also raw signal FAST5 data.

+:bulb: Think about a good and descriptive folder and file structure when working on the data!

 ## Hands-on